DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/curriculum-planning-and-delivery/review-and-streamline-lesson-planning.md

 ## How to run with your staff

-The workshop is designed for senior leadership teams to facilitate with their staff across the whole school, teams or departments about expectations for planning.
+The presentation is designed for senior leadership teams to facilitate with their staff across the whole school, teams or departments about expectations for planning.
 It allows staff to assess what works within the current system and decide what needs to be discussed further to remove unnecessary burdens and